BlazeIsClone/eslint-config-blaze/readme.md

 ## With Create React App

-1. Run `npx install-peerdeps --dev eslint-config-wesbos`
+1. Run `npx install-peerdeps --dev eslint-config-blaze`
-1. Crack open your `package.json` and replace `"extends": "react-app"` with `"extends": "wesbos"`
+1. Crack open your `package.json` and replace `"extends": "react-app"` with `"extends": "blaze"`

 ## With Gatsby

-1. Run `npx install-peerdeps --dev eslint-config-wesbos`
+1. Run `npx install-peerdeps --dev eslint-config-blaze`
 1. If you have an existing `.prettierrc` file, delete it.
 1. follow the `Local / Per Project Install` steps above